Table of Contents

 This pump type is used to transport highly viscous clean liquids at high pressure.
 Gear pumps are compact, reliable, and offer a simple design and low-noise operation levels.
 They’re mainly used in the plastics processing industry.

+Additionally, once you’ve settled on the pump make and model and have installed the unit, you need to ensure the pump is regularly maintained to prevent any excessive wear and tear or breakage.
 If you need reliable industrial pump repair experts, Houston Pump & Gear is here to help.
 We can answer all your industrial pump repair questions.
 We also offer all types of pump service, including centrifugal, piston, gear, and cooling tower repair

 We also help with gearbox repair and provide services like helical gear cutting and complete gearbox overhaul.
 Just give us a call to get a custom quote today.